nickmatsnev/ddd/posts/mr-robot-season-3/index.md

 ---
 title: "Mr. Robot: Season 3"
 date: 2018-05-27
-lastmod: 2019-07-05
+lastmod: 2019-07-10
 tags: [Learn English]
 featured_image: mr_robot_folder.png
-summary: Season 3 is the end by now, meaning that it is the last piece of words and expressions discovered and picked up from Mr. Robot TV show.
+summary: Season 3 is the end by now, meaning that it is the last post with words and expressions discovered and picked up from Mr. Robot TV show.
 scripts: [relative_date.js]
 ---

-Season 3 is the end by now, meaning that it is the last piece of words and expressions discovered and picked up from Mr. Robot TV show.
+Season 3 is the end by now, meaning that it is the last post with words and expressions discovered and picked up from Mr. Robot TV show.

 ## Briefly

-- **unbeknownst to someone** = without the knowledge of someone
+- **unbeknownst to someone** = without someone's knowledge
 - **erratically** = in a manner that is not even or regular in pattern or movement; unpredictably
-- **a dissent** = disagreement, a difference of opinion, argument, dispute, disapproval
+- **a dissent** = disagreement, a difference of opinion
-- **malignant** = virulent, very infectious, malicious
+- **malignant** = virulent, malicious
 - **a dignity** = the state or quality of being worthy of honor or respect
 - **docile** = ready to accept control or instruction, compliant, submissive
 - **to abet** = encourage or assist someone to do something wrong, in particular, to commit a crime or other offense
-- **to run amuck** = to behave in an out-of-control manner, to be or become crazy or chaotic
+- **to run amuck** = to behave in an out-of-control manner; to be or become crazy or chaotic
 - **innocuous** = harmless, safe, nontoxic
 - **a schemer** = a person who is involved in making secret or underhanded plans
 - **an embezzler** = anyone at a business who takes company money for his or her own purposes